Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Introduction

 Path graphs and directed path graphs are classes of graphs between \emph{interval graphs} and \emph{chordal graphs}.
-A graph is a chordal graph if it does not contain a \emph{hole} as an induced subgraph, where a hole is a chordless cycle of length at least four.
-Gavril \cite{gavril1} proves that a graph is chordal if and only if it is the intersection graph of subtrees of a tree.
-We can recognize chordal graphs in $O(m+n)$ worst-case time \cite{sc18,sc19}.
+A \emph{hole} is is a chordless cycle of length at least four.
+A graph is a chordal graph if it does not contain a \emph{hole} as an induced subgraph. \cite{gavril1} proves that a graph is chordal if and only if it is the intersection graph of subtrees of a tree.
+We can recognize chordal graphs in $O(m+n)$ time~\cite{sc18,sc19}.

-A graph is an interval graph if it is the intersection graph of a family of intervals on the real line; or, equivalently, the intersection graph of a family of subpaths of a path.
-Interval graphs were characterized by Lekkerkerker and Boland [10] as chordal graphs with no asteroidal triples, where an asteroidal triple is a stable set of three vertices such that each pair is connected by a path avoiding the neighborhood of the third vertex.
-Interval graphs can be recognized in linear time by several algorithms \cite{booth-lueker,corneil-olariu,habib-mcconnell,hsu,hsu-mcconnell,korte-mohring,mcconnel-spinrad}.
+A graph is an interval graph if it is the intersection graph of a family of intervals on the real line; or, equivalently, the intersection graph of a family of subpaths of a path. \cite{lekkerkerker-boland} characterize interval graphs as chordal graphs with no asteroidal triples, where an asteroidal triple is a stable set of three vertices such that each pair is connected by a path avoiding the neighborhood of the third vertex.
+Interval graphs can be recognized in linear time by several algorithms~\cite{booth-lueker,corneil-olariu,habib-mcconnell,hsu,hsu-mcconnell,korte-mohring,mcconnel-spinrad}.

 We now introduce a last class of intersection graphs.
 A \emph{rooted path graph} is the intersection graph of directed paths in a rooted tree.
-Rooted path graphs can be recognized in linear time by using the algorithm of Dietz \cite{dietz}.
-All inclusions between introduced graphs' classes are resumed in the following:
+Rooted path graphs can be recognized in linear time by using the algorithm by~\cite{dietz}.
+All inclusions among the introduced classes of graphs are summarized in the following chain of strict inclusion relations:

-\paragraph{Our contribution} In this article we present an algorithm able to recognize path graphs and directed path graphs in $O(p(m+n))$ worst-case time.
-Our algorithm is based on the characterization of path graphs and directed path graphs given by Monma and Wei \cite{mew}, and we strictly use the new characterization of Apollonio and Balzotti \cite{ab} that simplifies the one in \cite{mew}.
+\paragraph{Our contribution} In this article we present the first recognition algorithm for both path graphs and directed path graphs, it has $O(p(m+n))$ time complexity.
+Our algorithm is based on the characterization of path graphs and directed path graphs given by~\cite{mew}, and we strictly use the recent characterization by~\cite{ab} that simplifies the one in~\cite{mew}.

-On path graph side, our algorithm requires a treatment that is shorter than both algorithms proposed by Sch\"{a}ffer \cite{schaffer} and Chaplick \cite{chaplick}, its implementation is easier and it does not need complex data structures (Chaplick's algorithm is based on PQR-trees and Sch\"{a}ffer's one is a complex backtracking algorithm).
+On the side of path graphs, we believe that compared to~\cite{chaplick,schaffer}, our algorithm provides a simpler and very shorter treatment (the whole explanation is in Section~\ref{section:recognition_algorithm_e_correctness}).
+Moreover, it does not need complex data structures while the algorithm in~\cite{chaplick} is based on PQR-trees and the algorithm in~\cite{schaffer} is a complex backtracking algorithm.